The Least Toxic Wood Varnish?

 You can see a full ingredient list for each product on their website.
 This is the most transparent of all the brands as all ingredients are listed clearly.

-While these can be used on floors, in my experience this is not the most durable option.
+While these can be used on floors, in my experience this is not a very durable option.
 It can also be used on other woodwork around the house.
 I used it in my tiny house on my kitchen cart and was very happy with it.

 Like with all coatings listed here, 3 coats are recommended on floors.